• Skip to main content

 With Brussels sprouts and butternut squash being especially plentiful this time of year, I've come up with this colorful side dish recipe I hope you will enjoy as much as we do!

 Sauteed Autumn Vegetables will make an amazing side dish to grace your Thanksgiving table.
-Rr by leaving the bacon out, you can serve this as a healthy vegetarian main course if that's the option you're searching for.
-However you serve it, I know you're going to love all the colors, and flavors, of fall.
+Or by leaving the bacon out, you can serve this as a healthy vegetarian main course, if that's the option you're searching for.

 An overhead photo of a colorful vegetable side dish of Brussels sprouts, bacon, butternut squash and mushrooms with a large serving spoon.

-• fresh Brussels sprouts; trimmed, halved or quartered
+• fresh Brussels sprouts, trimmed, halved or quartered

-• fresh butternut squash; peeled, seeded and cubed
+• fresh butternut squash, peeled, seeded and cubed

 • red onion, chopped